 Psychiatric Technician Certificate

 Psychiatric technician certificate programs are most commonly offered by 2-year community colleges and take about one year to complete.
 They are often designed with curriculum that meets the licensure requirements of a particular state, such as California's Board of Vocational Nursing and Psychiatric Technicians.
 Students complete both theoretical and clinical courses, and they learn how to administer treatment and provide care to mentally ill individuals in hospitals and long-term nursing care facilities.

-Psychiatric technician certificate programs are open to any student who is 18 years old and has a high school diploma.
-Students must also often submit to a physical examination at least a year prior to starting clinical courses, and they should be CPR certified.
+Students must often submit to a physical examination at least a year prior to starting clinical courses, and they should be CPR certified.

 The courses included within a psychiatric technician certificate program cover theories of mental illness as well as some clinical nursing skills.
 Some examples of such courses include: